Editor: Richard Woodfield (email@example.com), Department of the History of Art, University of Birmingham, Edgbaston, Birmingham, B15 2TT

 Style should be clear and accessible, avoiding jargon.
 Authors should state the context of their work, its place in the existing field of study, and identify individuals and specialist references.

-UK English spelling and punctuation conventions should be followed in the text and notes (this requires the use of ‘z’ rather than ‘s’ in such words as ‘organize’).
+UK English spelling and punctuation conventions should be followed in the text and notes.
 Foreign language citations should be given in translation in the main text, with the original appearing in full in an accompanying footnote.
 MS Word enables spelling language to be specified.

-Please avoid turns of phrase that are not acceptable (such as masculine forms as universals); please also avoid acronyms.
+Please avoid turns of phrase that are not acceptable; please also avoid acronyms.

 Please avoid personal pronouns, we, our, us and you.